Trek the Selvaggio Blu Trail in Sardinia

 Hiking

-Lace up your boots and get ready for your most challenging day.
-Cross the Porto Cuau cove and hike towards Punta Salinas, overlooking the Orosei Gulf – fringed by limestone cliffs.
-Follow ancient shepherds' paths, traversing a canyon of ancient holm oaks and junipers.
+Wake up early this morning to witness the sun rising from the sea.
+Lace up your boots and get ready for a day of easier climbs and via ferrata.
+Hike towards Punta Salinas, overlooking the Orosei Gulf – fringed by limestone cliffs.
 A steep descent will lead you to the famous crystal clear waters of Cala Goloritzè, a white stretch of beach overlooked by the iconic Punta Caroddi, a 128m rock needle which has become a mecca for international climbers.
-Tackle a 30m section of via ferrata with spectacular views, continuing on until you reach Su Tasaru, where you'll camp for the night.
+Spend a few hours at the beach to relax and swim in the crystal clear sea.
+Getack on a trail, but not for long – more wild terrain is looming behind the trees.
+Climb a section of scree and tackle a 30m via ferrata with spectacular views, continuing on until you reach the campsite Su Porteddu, where you'll camp for the night.

 Day 5